-The first step the framework conducts is the transformation of the standard cell library and the gate-level netlist.
-The goal of this transformation step is to support arbitrary netlists generated with different hardware design flows and standard cell libraries.
-First, SYNFI converts the provided standard cell library from the liberty format to a Python library.
-This Python library then consists of all available gate types in the circuit and these cells are described using a name, the boolean function, and the input and output ports and pins.
-Afterwards, SYNFI transforms the unmodified netlist into a directed multigraph using a Python library [HSSC08].
+Listing 3: Graph representation of the netlist.

 In this graph, nodes represent ports, cells, and submodules and each of these nodes consists of a name and a type.
 The type, e.g., a NAND2 gate or a port, defines the behavior of the node and the corresponding boolean function is provided by the cell library.
 Similar to gates and ports, submodules are also represented as nodes and the corresponding boolean function needs to be provided by the user.
-These nodes are connected using edges, which store information about the input and output port and pin.
+These nodes are connected using edges, which store information about the input and output port.
+Listing 3 shows an example graph where the output port ZN of the gate U1 is connected with the input port A1 of the gate U2.